-FIPS 140-2 compliant operation requires both that you use the module in its FIPS-CC mode of operation and that you follow secure procedures for installation and operation of the FortiWiFi unit.
+FIPS 140-2 compliant operation requires both that you use the modules in their FIPS-CC mode of operation and that you follow secure procedures for installation and operation of the FortiGate unit.
 You must ensure that:

-- The FortiWiFi unit is configured in the FIPS-CC mode of operation. - The FortiWiFi unit is installed in a secure physical location.
+- The FortiGate unit is configured in the FIPS-CC mode of operation. - The FortiGate unit is installed in a secure physical location. - Physical access to the FortiGate unit is restricted to authorized operators. - Administrative passwords are at least 8 characters long. - Administrative passwords are changed regularly.

-- Physical access to the FortiWiFi unit is restricted to authorized operators. - Administrative passwords are at least 8 characters long. - Administrative passwords are changed regularly. - Administrator account passwords must have the following characteristics: - · One (or more) of the characters should be capitalized - One (or more) of the characters should be numeric - One (or more) of the characters should be non alpha-numeric (e.g. punctuation mark) - Administration of the module is permitted using only validated administrative methods.
-These are: - Console connection - Web-based manager via HTTPS - · Command line interface (CLI) access via SSH - Diffie-Hellman groups of less than less than 1024 bits (Group 5) are not used. - Client side RSA certificates must use 1024 bit or greater key sizes. - LDAP based authentication must use secure LDAP (LDAPS). - Only approved algorithms are used (see Table 6 on page 11).
+- Administrator account passwords must have the following characteristics: - · One (or more) of the characters should be capitalized - One (or more) of the characters should be numeric - One (or more) of the characters should be non alpha-numeric (e.g. punctuation mark) - Administration of the modules is permitted using only validated administrative methods.
+These are: - Console connection - Web-based manager via HTTPS - Command line interface (CLI) access via SSH - Diffie-Hellman groups of less than less than 1024 bits (Group 5) are not used. - Client side RSA certificates must use 1024 bit or greater key sizes. - LDAP based authentication must use secure LDAP (LDAPS). - Only approved algorithms are used (see Table 7 on page 13).

-The module can be used in either of its two operation modes: NAT/Route or Transparent.
+The modules can be used in either of its two operation modes: NAT/Route or Transparent.
 NAT/Route mode applies security features between two or more different networks (for example, between a private network and the Internet).
 Transparent mode applies security features at any point in a network.
 The current operation mode is displayed on the webbased manager Status page and in the output of the get system status CLI command.
-Also, on LCD-equipped modules, Transparent mode is indicated by "FIPS-CC-TP" and NAT/Route by "FIPS-CC-NAT" on the LCD display.